Use Item Charges to Account for Additional Trade Costs

 - Choose the icon, enter Item Charges, and then choose the related link.

-- In the Item Charges window, choose the New action to create a new line.
+- On the Item Charges page, choose the New action to create a new line.

 - Fill in the fields as necessary.
 Hover over a field to read a short description.